Patricia Deegan

-Patricia E. Deegan, Ph.D., is a disability-rights advocate, psychologist and researcher living in the United States.
+Patricia E. Deegan is an American disability-rights advocate, psychologist and researcher.
 She has been described as a "national spokesperson for the mental health consumer/survivor movement in the United States."
 Deegan is known as an advocate of the mental health recovery movement (a cofounder of the National Empowerment Center) and is an international speaker and trainer in the field of mental health.

-Deegan co-founded M-POWER (Massachusetts People/Patients Organized for Wellness, Empowerment and Rights) and created CommonGround, “a web application to support shared decision making in the psychopharmacology consultation.”
+Deegan co-founded M-POWER (Massachusetts People/Patients Organized for Wellness, Empowerment and Rights) and created CommonGround, "a web application to support shared decision making in the psychopharmacology consultation."

 Personal life

 Deegan was diagnosed with schizophrenia as a teenager.
 She credits her grandmother with putting her on the road to recovery.
+Together with her partner of 30 years, Deborah Anderson, they have raised a daughter, Chianne.

 Academia

 Deegan received her B.S. from Fitchburg State College in 1977 and her PhD in clinical psychology from Duquesne University in 1984.
 Her dissertation titled "The use of diazepam in an effort to transform being anxious: An empirical phenomenological investigation" was conducted under the supervision of William F. Fischer.
 Deegan is a phenomenological psychologist, whose writings include rich autobiographical accounts of her experience living with schizophrenia, and emphasize that recovery from serious mental illness is possible.

-As of 2010, she is an adjunct professor at the Dartmouth College Medical School, Department of Community and Family Medicine and the Boston University, Sargent College of Health and Rehabilitation Sciences.
+She also served as an adjunct professor at the Dartmouth College Medical School, Department of Community and Family Medicine and the Boston University, Sargent College of Health and Rehabilitation Sciences.